-- Pat the blanched basil dry.
-Strip the leaves off the stems and transfer to freezer bags and freeze.
+Pat the blanched basil dry.
+Strip the leaves from the stems and transfer to freezer bags and freeze.
 Tip: spread the leaves thinly in the bags and store flat.
-This will enable you to break off just what you need when you want to use some - but not all - of a bag of frozen herbs.
+This will enable you to break off just what you need when you want to use some—but not all—of a bag of frozen herbs.

 Freezing Basil Oil or Pesto

-Pour or spoon your oil or pesto into freezer bags.
-Put in just enough to cover the surface of the bag when it is horizontal.
-Freeze flat (horizontal).
+Pour or spoon your basil oil or pesto into freezer bags.
+Put in just enough to cover the surface of the bag when it is flat on the counter.
+Place in the freezer this way (horizontal).
 What you'll end up with is a pesto "pancake" from which you can break off just what you need.

-Alternatively, fill ice cube trays with your basil oil or pesto.
-Freeze, then pop out the cubes and transfer them to freezer containers (or freezer bags).
+If you'd rather have pre-measured portions, use small containers—or better yet, an ice cube tray.
+Add the oil or pesto, cover, and freeze, then pop out the cubes and transfer them to freezer containers (or freezer bags).
 Each cube will be approximately 1 tablespoon of basil oil or pesto.